 Are you crazy about protecting your online privacy ?
 Or leaving with a censored internet ?
 Or want to download some copyrighted material over torrent without informing your ISP ?
+Then you must know about DNS leak.

 So you are using a VPN service or other anonymity services like tor , I2P, proxy servers etc. etc. But still your ISP could track your online activity pretty easily.
 How ?
 If your DNS quarries are leaking or VPN connection is not properly configured.